suncoast-devs/handbook/lessons/js-dom/lecture.md

 )
 ```

-This adds an event listener to each item!
+The loop adds an event listener to each item!

 ---

 # Done playing in the console, to the editor!

-Now that we have some experience, lets put it in our actual javascript file!
+Now that we have some experience let us put it in our actual javascript file!

 ---